R31Z/JS-questions-and-answers/Questions and Answers.md

 ## 23. What is negative infinity?
 Negative Infinity is a number in JavaScript which can be derived by dividing negative number by zero.

+## 24. What Are The Different Objects Used In JavaScript?